Anthony G. Greenwald

 Class assignments and grading

-Three closed-book exams, each worth 25% of the course grade will be given, in the 4th, 7th, and 10th weeks.
-These will be based on material covered in lectures and readings.
-The remaining 25% will be based on in-class presentations.
-There will be no final exam.
+88% of the grade will be based on three closed-book exams given in (approximately) the 4th, 7th, and 10th weeks.
+These will be based on material covered in lectures and readings (non-cumulative).
+The remaining portion will be based on in-class quizzes and some extra-credit opportunities.